ipld/ipld/docs/codecs/known/dag-json/index.md

 #### interoperability

-DAG-JSON is based on JSON, and JSON libraries are already ubiqituous and can be found in many languages.
+DAG-JSON is based on JSON, and JSON libraries are already ubiquitous and can be found in many languages.
 If you are working in a language that doesn't have IPLD libraries yet, you can use another JSON library easily.

 #### performance